How to resize logical volume management devices that use Azure Disk Encryption

 sudo pvs

-Screenshot showing the code that checks information about the physical volume.
-The result is highlighted.
+Screenshot showing the code that checks information about the physical volume with the result highlighted.

 13. Create a PV on top of the encrypted layer of the disk.
 Take the device name from the previous lsblk command.
 Add a /dev/ mapper in front of the device name to create the PV: